Verification of mixing properties in two-dimensional shifts of finite type

-Very few results that verify that $\Sigma(\mathcal{B})$ is mixing or has strong specification are known \cite{3,42}.
-Previously, in studying pattern generation problems \cite{2}, the authors introduced connecting operators to study the entropy of $\Sigma(\mathcal{B})$.
-In this paper, connecting operators are also used to provide sufficient conditions for the mixing of or strong specification of $\Sigma(\mathcal{B})$.
+Some known results verify that $\Sigma(\mathcal{B})$ is topologically mixing or has strong specification \cite{3,42,42-1,48-2}.
+Previously, in an investigation of pattern generation problems \cite{2}, the present authors introduced connecting operators to study the entropy of $\Sigma(\mathcal{B})$.
+In this work, connecting operators are also utilized to provide sufficient conditions for the topological mixing or strong specification of $\Sigma(\mathcal{B})$.

-First, topological mixing is considered.
-Given two patterns $U_{1}$ and $U_{2}$ defined on $R_{1}$ and $R_{2}+\mathbf{v}$ respectively, in general, $R_{1}$ and $R_{2}+\mathbf{v}$ are not located horizontally or vertically.
-Typically, the gluing process is decomposed into three steps, as presented in Fig. 1.1.
-For clarity, in Fig 1.1, the patterns $U$'s are presented and the underlying lattices $R$'s are omitted.